ladc/lgsl/doc/vegas.rst

  *ALPHA* (optional, default: 1.5)
  Grid flexibility for rebinning, typically between 1 and 2.
 Higher is more adaptive, 0 is rigid.

-The function :func:`vegas_prepare` returns an integrator with the following interface:
+ The function :func:`vegas.prepare` returns an integrator with the same interface as :func:`vegas.integ`.

-.. function:: vegas_integ(f, a, b[, calls, options])
+.. function:: integ(f, a, b[, calls, options])

    Use the VEGAS Monte Carlo algorithm to integrate the function ``f`` over the ``N``-dimensional hypercubic region defined by the lower and upper limits in the vectors ``a`` and ``b`` (assuming 1-based indexing).
 The integration uses a fixed number of function calls ``calls``, as opposed to a target precision.
 The optional ``options`` table can contain the fields